Minimal models for $g-2$ and dark matter confront asymptotic safety: Trans-Planckian fixed points

 The dimensionless parameters of the scalar potential do not enter at one loop the RGEs of the gauge-Yukawa system.
 However, as was discussed in \refsec{sec:DM}, the size of the Higgs-portal quartic coupling can affect the predominant mechanism of scalar WIMP annihilation in the early Universe.
-We show in Appendix~\ref{app:scal_M1} that we can treat the coupling of the fields of the scalar potential to gravity, $f_{\lambda}$, as a free parameter.
-We thus work under the assumption that $f_{\lambda}$ is large enough to induce in all quartic couplings an almost Gaussian fixed point along irrelevant directions in the trans-Planckian regime.
+We show in Appendix~\ref{app:scal_M1} that all quartic couplings develop an almost Gaussian fixed point along irrelevant directions in the trans-Planckian regime if the coupling $f_{\lambda}$ between the fields of the scalar potential and the graviton is large enough.
 This is consistent with the measured value of the Higgs boson mass\cite{Shaposhnikov:2009pv} and with the assumptions adopted in a recent study of Higgs portal DM from AS\cite{Reichert:2019car}.
 It is also in agreement with existing explicit calculations\cite{Eichhorn:2017als,Pawlowski:2018ixd}.
 Under this assumption, the low-scale value of the NP Yukawa couplings predominantly determines the mechanism of WIMP annihilation, which can be either the bulk, or the coannihilation of several fermions and scalars.

 We are now ready to proceed to the fixed-point analysis of the one-loop system given in Appendix~\ref{app:RGEs}.
 In what follows, the fixed-point values of dimensionless couplings will be indicated with an asterisk.
 In agreement with the low-energy phenomenology, the non-abelian gauge couplings remain asymptotically free: \be g_3^\ast=0,\qquad g_2^\ast=0. \ee Both $g_3$ and $g_2$ correspond to relevant directions in the coupling space and constitute free parameters of the theory.
 Conversely, $g_Y$ develops an interactive fixed point and corresponds to an irrelevant direction in the coupling space.
-By matching $g_Y$ onto its phenomenological value in the IR one can uniquely determine the parameter $f_g$, \be g_Y^\ast=4\pi\sqrt{\frac{f_g}{B_Y}}\,, \ee where for the different models $B_Y$ takes the values given in Appendix~\ref{app:RGEs}.
+By matching $g_Y$ onto its phenomenological value in the IR one can uniquely determine the parameter $f_g$, \be g_Y^\ast=4\pi\sqrt{\frac{f_g}{B_Y}}\,, \ee where for the different models $B_Y$ takes the values given in Appendix~\ref{app:RGEs}.\footnote{Note that in the models characterized by $B_2>0$ in \reftable{tab:models} it would not be possible to match $g_Y$ and $g_2$ simultaneously onto their phenomenological value at the low scale since their fixed point is expected to be determined by the same parameter $f_g$ in asymptotically safe gravity.
+A direct consequence of this fact is that the models marked with \ding{55} in the sixth column of \reftable{tab:models} are not consistent with AS.}

 The second quantum gravity parameter, $f_y$, can also be fixed if, in addition to $g_Y$, a UV interactive fixed point is presented by one of the SM Yukawa couplings\cite{Eichhorn:2018whv}, which we choose to be $y_t$, \be y_t^\ast=F\left(f_g,f_y\right). \ee In this case the freedom of $f_y$ allows one to match the flow of the top Yukawa coupling towards the IR onto the value of the experimentally measured top quark mass.
 The remaining SM couplings, $y_b$, and $y_\mu$, will develop non-interactive fixed-points, \be y_b^\ast=0,\qquad y_\mu^\ast=0, \ee associated with relevant directions.